deconst/deconst-docs/running/architecture.rst

 .. image:: /_images/deconst-external.png

 None of the service containers store any internal, persistent state: the sources of truth for all Deconst state are Cloud Files containers, MongoDB collections, or GitHub repositories.
+This means that you can adaptively destroy or launch Deconst worker hosts without fear of losing information.

 Each pod includes the following arrangement of interlinked service containers: